lgraubner/larsgraubner.com/content/blog/webpack-images.md

 The only important option is `limit`.
 All images below the byte limit are inlined to the source file as data URL.
 SVG files should not be processed with url-loader ([issue](https://github.com/webpack-contrib/url-loader/issues/6#issuecomment-63182275)).

-<div class="notice">Heads up, url-loader is a wrapper for file-loader.
+<div class="notice">Heads up: url-loader is a wrapper for file-loader.
 If the file is too big it will fall back to file-loader.
 Therefore you can omit the file-loader.
 All options are passed through.</div>

 ### image-webpack-loader